rsksmart/devportal-1.0/solutions/beexo.md

 **Infrastructure:**
 We have processed over 15 million transactions to date.
-We have our own nodes and super scalable infrastructure that allows us to support high demand.
+We have nodes and super scalable infrastructure that allows us to support high demand.
 Beexo currently interacts with 4 different blockchains.

 **Transfer:**